 You can make VMCA an Intermediate CA by following the prompts from Certificate Manager utility.
 After you complete the process, VMCA signs all new certificates with the full chain.
 If you want, you can use Certificate Manager to replace all existing certificates with new VMCA-signed certificates.

-VMware does not recommend replacing STS certificates, nor using a subordinate CA in place of the VMCA.
-If you choose either of these options, you might encounter significant complexity and the potential for a negative impact to your security, and an unnecessary increase in your operational risk.
+VMware does not recommend operating VMCA as a subordinate (or intermediate) certificate authority.
+If you choose this option, you might encounter significant complexity and the potential for a negative impact to your security, and an unnecessary increase in your operational risk.
 For more information about managing certificates within a vSphere environment, see the blog post titled New Product Walkthrough - Hybrid vSphere SSL Certificate Replacement at http://vmware.com/go/hybridvmca.

 - To generate a CSR, select Option 1, Replace Machine SSL certificate with Custom Certificate then Option 1.